kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/x007bx007bx007b_x0026x002f_function_whilex007dx007d.md

 ✖ Expression expected - start: 9, end: 11
 ✖ Unterminated regular expression - start: 11, end: 12
 ✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 29

 ```